Acp-Pradhyuman/NFTmarketplace-ERC721-ERC1155-/README.md

 ## Clone the project

-To clone this project, first make sure that node version 10.16.3 or 10.15.3 installed in the system.
+To clone this project, first make sure that node version 10.16.3 or 10.15.3 is installed in the system.
 For this, I would recommend to install Node Version Manager (nvm) in the system.
 After installing nvm use the command below,

 ```bash
   nvm install 10.15.3